 ifconfig command to display the MTU of the host's network connection.
 For example, here's the

 ifconfig output from an Ubuntu instance (the MTU is highlighted in red italics):

 ifconfig ens3 Link encap:Ethernet HWaddr 00:00:00:00:00:01 inet addr:10.0.6.9 Bcast:10.0.6.31 Mask:255.255.255.224 inet6 addr: 2001:db8::/32 Scope:Link UP BROADCAST RUNNING MULTICAST MTU:9000 Metric:1

 For comparison, here's the output from a machine connected to a corporate network:

 Notice that its MTU is the more typical 1500 bytes.

 If the host is connected through a corporate VPN, the MTU is even smaller, because the VPN tunnel must encapsulate the traffic inside an IPSec packet and send it across the local network.
 For example:

 How do the two hosts figure out how large of a packet they can send to each other?
-For many types of network traffic, such as HTTP, SSH, and FTP, the hosts use the Transmission Control Protocol (TCP) to establish new connections.
+For many types of network traffic, such as HTTP, SSH, and FTP, the hosts use TCP to establish new connections.
 During the initial three-way handshake between two hosts, they each send the Maximum Segment Size (MSS) for how large their payload can be.
 This is smaller than the MTU.
 (TCP runs inside the Internet Protocol (IP), which is why it's referred to as TCP/IP.
 Segments are to TCP what packets are to IP.)

 Using the tcpdump application, you can see the MSS value shared during the handshake.
 Here's an example from tcpdump (with the MSS highlighted in red italics):